Things You May Have Missed

 - Imagery Integrations - HelioScope has a direct integration with three different mapping providers; Google (free), Bing (free), Nearmap (paid).
 You can learn how to quickly switch between mapping providers here.
 In addition, you can bring in imagery from Pictometry or upload your own imagery via overlays.
 If you need help creating KMZ files, this link explains how to create and upload KMZ files from a drone or other mapping provider.

 - Troubleshooting the Loss Table - The HelioScope production report contains a lot of information and it can sometimes be a little intimidating.
 But mastering the losses table can lead to improved system performance.
 Learn more about typical system losses here.

 - Voltage Drop Calculations - You can quickly see voltage drop calculations for any size conductor while designing in HelioScope.

 - Setting Defaults - If you know the modules and inverters you typically use, why not set them as your favorites so you don't have to search for them on each design?
 If you want to go a step further, you can set up your own Project Profile that will set the defaults for your Field Segments, Electrical, and Condition Sets.

 - Quick Design Revisions - Cloning designs is the fastest way to evaluate multiple design alternatives.
 HelioScope's design cloning feature lets you duplicate your work without ever leaving the designer.
 You can learn more about design cloning options here

 - The Magic Shift Key - Getting things square can be the difference between an accurate proposal and the hard work of a change order.
 Thankfully, HelioScope has a keyboard shortcut to force designs into 90-degree angles.

-- Object Stacking - What happens a Keepout or a Field Segment is place on top of another Field Segment?
+- Object Stacking - What happens when a Keepout or a Field Segment is placed on top of another Field Segment?
 The answer is, it depends!
 Fortunately, we've detailed the interaction of how objects stack in HelioScope here.